 - Ken Blanchard

-In order to ensure that employees are contributing effectively and efficiently to achieve the organization's objectives, performance management is crucial.
+Performance Management is a crucial part in ensuring that your employees are contributing effectively and efficiently to achieve the organization's objectives.

 In this article, we'll go over what performance management is, its significance, and some best practices to follow to put an effective performance management practice in place.